CentaurusInfra/arktos/docs/setup-guide/multi-node-dev-scale-up-cluster.md

    Note: arktos-up.sh should be stuck in "Waiting for node ready at api server" messages.
 Don't worry, the apiserver is already up at this point, just the master node status is not "Ready"  and pod/kube-dns in name space 'kube-system' is not in state of 'Running' as we have not installed the network plugin yet.

-1.2) Open another terminal to the master node to install CNI plugin of flannel and check the status of node
+1.2) Open another terminal on the master node to install CNI plugin of flannel and check the status of node
 ```bash
    ./cluster/kubectl.sh apply -f https://github.com/coreos/flannel/raw/master/Documentation/kube-flannel.yml
 ```